melezhik/sparky/README.md

 ### Run jobs by cron

-To run Sparky jobs periodially, set `crontab` entry in sparky.yaml file.
+To run Sparky jobs periodically, set `crontab` entry in sparky.yaml file.

 For example, to run a job every hour at 30,50 or 55 minutes: